 How to hide and show the Dock with keyboard on Mac

-You can hide or show the Dock in OS X automatically by pressing Command + Option + D. To gain access to the Dock, just hover mouse on the Dock area and it will reappear.
+You can hide the Dock in macOS by pressing Command + Option + D. To show the Dock, just hover the mouse over the bottom of your screen and it’ll reappear.